nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 Now we will look at another config file that will indicate to Nextflow the hardware resources required for each job.
 Copy the contents from the template here: [base.config](https://github.com/combiz/nf-core-scflow/blob/dev/conf/base.config)

-Into a file in the following location:
+Open a new file in the following location:
 ~/scflow_workshop2024/my_analysis/conf/resources.config

 This config file is especially important as it will be what nextflow requests from PBS for each individual job (the more memory intensive/lengthy a job is the more hardware/time resources you should allocate it).